“This post may contain affiliate links. Please read my disclosure for more info.

 Once your warranty expires, your best bet is to develop a relationship with a trusted local independent shop.

-Local Independent Shops
+Local Repair Shops

 Your best bet over the long haul, is to find a trusted local mechanic who becomes familiar with you and your car.
 Just like your doctor, it’s best to visit someone who’s familiar with you and your car, and is anxious for your repeat business.